ng-tools/factory-angular-channels/README.md

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
+Please submit all pull requests the against master branch.
+If your unit test contains javascript patches or features, you should include relevant unit tests.
+Thanks!

 ## Authors